SeattleTestbed/docs/UnderstandingSeattle/SeattleShellBackend.md

 Seash (also known as Seattle Shell) is the command line interface for interacting with Seattle VMs.
 This will describe how seash is designed.
-If you are a user interested in learning how to use Seash, please go to the [SeattleShell main Seattle Shell page].
+If you are a user interested in learning how to use Seash, please go to the [SeattleShell main Seattle Shell page](SeattleShell.md).